Welcome

 This article has covered the following key knowledge points:

-• Risk-based regulation means focusing regulatory resources on the most serious risks to the public, clients, and the legal system.
+• Risk-based regulation focuses regulatory attention on the most serious risks to the public, clients, and the legal system, and aligns responses with impact and likelihood.

-• Regulatory objectives in the Legal Services Act 2007 guide the SRA’s risk-based approach.
+• Regulatory objectives in the Legal Services Act 2007 guide the SRA’s risk-based approach; reserved legal activities reflect higher-risk legal work that requires authorisation.

 Key Terms and Concepts